top of page

 She became involved with us via the Langley Park pantry, as Joan Conway and folks from the community were just starting it up several years ago.
 Judy belongs to St. Elizabeth's in Rockville; they were involved with the Langley Park pantry from the beginning, and that is how Judy learned about the opportunity to volunteer with us.
 She helped out at the Langley Park location for a period of time, but she saw that they were getting many more volunteers than they needed at the time, and the St. Camillus pantry needed help too, so she started volunteering there instead.
 She said it perfectly when she explained, "We are all helping the same communities, after all."

-Judy has witnessed the many growing pains the pantry has gone through, but says now it runs so smoothly, thanks to Bernie, Joyce, Kris, and many other wonderful volunteers, that it is a joy to work there.
+Judy has witnessed the many growing pains the pantry has gone through, but says now it runs so smoothly, thanks to many other wonderful volunteers, that it is a joy to work there.